jimeh/common-flow/common-flow.md

 Notice how none of these have any prefixes like "feature/" or "hotfix/", they're not needed when branch names are properly descriptive.
 However there's nothing to say you can't use such prefixes if you want.

-That also means that you can add ticket number prefixes if your team/org has that as part of it's process.
+You can also add ticket numbers to the branch name if your team/org has that as part of it's process.
+But it is recommended that ticket numbers are added to the end of the branch name.
+The ticket number is essentially metadata, so put it at the end and out of the way of humans trying to read the descriptive name from left to right.

 ### How do we release an emergency hotfix when the master branch is broken?